 So we sat down with a few unique visitors, those who might not fall in line with the usual stereotypes (traveling businessman, bachelor/ette or birthday partier, aging sad sack, famous athlete, etc) who might have a different perspective of life in a strip club.

-Note: Names have been changed to protect identities.
+Note: Names have been changed.

 What it’s like to be sober at the strip club